BigDataBiology/big-data-biology_org/content/manual.md

 Do include details if you have them (_e.g._, numbers &amp; data), but it can be structured text (bullet points) and there is no need to include background.

+### Biannual big picture meetings

-In addition, every six months, we will have a one-on-one meeting focusing on your long-term evolution.
+In addition to our regular meetings, every six months, we will have a one-on-one meeting focusing on your long-term evolution.
 This is a structured meeting (there is a checklist), so that we make sure not to forget anything, but generally speaking, we go over your career goals and progress and try to adjust course if necessary (or just evaluate what needs to be done next as part of your general progression).
 These meetings are also for me to get feedback on how I am doing with respect to you.

 Furthermore, anyone who is _in the group or an alumnus_ can schedule a meeting with Luis at any time with no need to ask for prior permission (access to Luis'